 How do you turn a carpet remnant into a rug?
 It’s simple.

 Step 1 – Assemble your tools.
 These will be a hot glue gun, scissors, and clear tape.

 Step 2 – Trim off any strings or irregularities along the sides of the carpet and make sure that its sides are straight.
 You may find using a carpet cutter and straight edge helps.

 Step 3 – Take the style of binding you’ve chosen to complement the carpet and make a clean cut.
-Instabind comes in up to 50 colors and styles, including:
+There are so many colors and styles of Instabind available, including:

 - Regular binding style

 We even sell an Instabind Starter Kit if you’d like to try your hand at carpet binding with a number of projects and styles.
 Our rule of thumb for selecting a binding is: if it’s a cotton or wool rug or carpet, use a natural (cotton) binding or serging style.
 If it’s a synthetic rug or carpet, use a synthetic binding or serging style.
 Of course, the highest quality look will still be the cotton one, but our synthetic binding will look great too.

 Step 4 – Pull back the paper on the binding and begin applying it to the carpet in the middle of one cut edge.
 Extend the Instabind past the corner of the carpet, and using the corner as a guide, snip the flat part of the Instabind, stopping at the piping.
 With the paper turned back, overlap the backing while rounding the corner.
 Continue around the carpet until you return to the beginning.
 You can readjust if necessary at this stage in the project.
 Using your starting point as a guide, make the finishing cut with your scissors and trim any excess strings.